aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 by Aarne Ranta

+Version 1.3, 30 November 2022

+Updated UML diagram, more explanations of the following points (also read the full details in the text below):

+- about the values of vertices: they can be e.g. the locations of stops
+- about the weights of edges: they can be e.g. transition times between stops
+- about native `dijkstra()`: the pseudocode in Wikipedia does not return the paths, but doing that is required, and it is an easy modification of the pseudocode
+- about your test file: it is enough that it contains some tests that show that you know how to use Python's test libraries; `hypothesis` is just a recommendation, not a requirement
+- about `TramNetwork` class: for the methods listing lines and stops, it is enough to list their names (but listing complete objects is not wrong either)
+- about the final demo of `trams.py`: hint that if it works correctly, your code is probably right
+- about your Git repository: it should have subdirectories lab1/, lab2/, and lab3/

 Version 1.2, 1 December 2021

 Modified the test about edge symmetry (`(a, b)` implies `(b, a)`): now about neighbors instead.